eclipse-tractusx/sd-factory/docs/ARC42.md

 ## SD-Documents for Release 2:

-In agreement with Portal, we will only create the LegalPerson SD-Document for CX-Participants and ServiceOffering for Connector
+In agreement with Portal, we will only create the LegalParticipant SD-Document for CX-Participants and ServiceOffering for Connector

 **CX-Release 2.0 (to be discussed with Portal-Team whether this reduces the amount of work or not for first step)**